 $ sitespeed.io -u http://yoursite.com -b chrome --connection mobile3g

-By default the browser will collect data until the window.performance.timing.loadEventEnd happens + aprox 2 seconds more.
+By default, the browser will collect data until the window.performance.timing.loadEventEnd happens + aprox 2 seconds more.
 That is perfectly fine for most sites, but if you do ajax loading and you mark them with user timings, you probably want to include them in your test.
 Do that by changing the script that will end the test (–waitScript).
-When the scripts returns true the browser will close or if the timeout time (default 60 seconds) will be reached:
+When the scripts return true the browser will close or if the timeout time (default 60 seconds) will be reached:

 sitespeed.io -u https://www.sitespeed.io -b chrome --waitScript 'return window.performance.timing.loadEventEnd>0'

 For more details on how to use sitespeed.io check out the documentation.

 If you are not testing yourself, here are some commercials sites.

 The Simian Army is a suite of tools for keeping your cloud operating in top form.
 Chaos Monkey is a resiliency tool that helps ensure that your applications can tolerate random instance failures.